JellyRollJunior/chiikawa-news-network/README.md

 -   Backend

+    -   Open connections with sockets for realtime messaging
     -   Pagination: Implement cursor based pagination for retrieving posts
     -   Prisma CASE Statement: Prisma doesn't support CASE statement so I jerry rigged one to implement a hasLiked field for posts
+    -   Storing files (post media, profile pictures) remotely on supabase
+    -   Running scripts on server startup (seeding public chats, guest account)
+    -   CORS limiting which clients can make server requests

 -   Frontend

     -   Executing code on scrolling to bottom on component
     -   Learning sentinel pattern with IntersectionObserver API for infinite scrolling
     -   Revisiting how stacking contexts work
+    -   Implementing API handler to handle boilerplate isLoading and error catching on API request
+    -   Implementing elegant responsive designs (layouts that shift on screen breakpoints vs mobile -> render this, desktop -> render that)

 ### Retrospective aka yapping

--   Frontend
-    -   Super proud of my styling
-    -   Super proud of the UserInfo grid styling (Desktop/Mobile same components but changing grid values)
+This project solidifies my decision to become a web developer.
+This site design went through 5+ iterations before I settled on a theme.
+This was truly a labor of love.
+I am really really proud of my site styling and of the UserInfo grid styling (Desktop/Mobile same components but changing grid values).
+On the server, I'm really glad I got real-time messaging and pagination to work as well.
+I hope fellow chiikawa enjoyers can appreciate it as well.

 ## Start commands